ameyzagade/AspNetCoreFilterPipeline/README.md

 - Order can be overridden by explicity assigning an order value.
   Lower integer value, execution prioritised.
   Higher integer value, execution deprioritised.
-- Custom action filters can implement IOrderedFilter to add order property which controls the order of execution in the framework.
+- Custom action filters can implement IOrderedFilter interface to add order property which controls the order of execution in the framework.

 ### Available Interfaces